votrubac/SessionMonitor/README.md

 # User Session Monitor
 This is a Windows service that kills specified processes for a user when their Windows session is dissconnected.

-If a user locks their Windows session, it will kills processes after the configured time interval (unless the user unlocks the session before that).
+If a user locks their Windows session, it will kills processes after the configured grace period (unless the user unlocks the session before that).

 ## Installation Instructions
 1. Copy the “SessionMonitor.zip” installation archive to a local folder